 Also there are for small ski fans the Malbi-Park and for the larger ones the Schneeflucht.
 These two "slopes" are equipped also with ski lifts.

 And in the municipality Steg starts the cross-country skiing trails and skating trails in the Valüna valley located on both sides of the Valüna creek.
 The Club Valünaloop maintains the overall 15 km trails.
 And who wants to be on the way in skis even in the evening, who can skies there on a 3 km long, lighted circular trail.

-To be sporty and having a lot of fun at the same time you can start also directly at the mountain guest-house Sücka.
+To be sporty and having a lot of fun at the same time you can start also directly at the Mountain Inn Sücka.
 There begins the 1000 m long natural sledge way in the form of the unused road to the old tunnel.
 This road is suitable due to their sharp turns and high gradient very well.
 But don't worry: The curves are secured with wooden boards.
 Even a curve is also fitted on the lower end.

 If you may think now, that to slede is just for kids, you be wrong.
 On this way the Sledge Club Triesenberg organized on the last weekend in January even the race to the Swiss Championship in natural sledging.